Soup boils down to

 at the world's #1 soup maker Campbell Soup.
-The company's most popular selections among its 90-variety soup portfolio in the US include chicken noodle, tomato, and cream of mushroom.
-Campbell also makes and markets meal kits, SpaghettiOs canned pasta, Pace picante sauce, V8 beverages, Aussie favorite Arnott's biscuits, and
+The company's most popular selections among its extensive soup portfolio in the US include chicken noodle, tomato, and cream of mushroom.
+Campbell also makes many other simple foods, snacks, and beverages, including SpaghettiOs canned pasta, Pace picante sauce, V8 beverages, Aussie favorite Arnott's biscuits, and

 Sales and Marketing

 Campbell's established simple meals, snacks and healthy beverages businesses are concentrated in slower-growing center-store categories in traditional mass and grocery channels.
 The company's businesses are largely concentrated in the traditional retail grocery trade.
 In recent years, alternative retail grocery channels, such as dollar stores, drug stores, club stores and Internet-based retailers, have increased their market share.
 This trend towards alternative channels is expected to continue in the future.

 is Campbell's largest customer, accounting for 20% of sales in FY2016.
 Its five other largest customers accounted for another 40% of its sales during the year.

 Campbell has been decreasing its advertising spend in recent years, though it pledged to spend a larger percentage of its marketing efforts on digital marketing and e-commerce channels while decreasing its television spend in 2016.
 Overall, the company spent $397 million on advertising in FY2016, up from $385 million in fiscal 2015, and $411 million in fiscal 2014.

 In fiscal 2016, the company's net revenue decreased by 1% to $7.96 billion due to a decrease in revenue from the Americas Simple Meals and Beverages segment and Global Biscuits and Snacks segment.